What Is Toxic Positivity? Why Not To Avoid Negative Emotions

 In the face of COVID-19, “saying it will ‘blow over’ or ‘it’s just a blip’ helps some people feel better,” says Ford.
 “But when people use reappraisal to reduce fear, they’re less likely to engage in recommended healthy behaviours, like mask wearing and social distancing.”

 Social media is full of people documenting attempts to put a positive spin on the pandemic, celebrating that they’ve had time to learn a new language, take up string art or perfect a sourdough starter.
 (I personally have spent hours making my Instagram grid appear lighter, brighter, happier.)
-Unfortunately, if you’re not into string art, imposing an unrealistically positive spin on a difficult experience can result in cop-ing with excess carbs, cannabis or alcohol—both the Canadian Centre on Substance Use and Addiction and the University of Victoria’s Canadian Institute for Substance Use Research have noted increased alcohol consumption since the pandemic began.
+Unfortunately, if you’re not into string art, imposing an unrealistically positive spin on a difficult experience can result in cop-ing with excess carbs, cannabis or alcohol—the Canadian Centre on Substance Use and Addiction noted increased alcohol consumption since the pandemic began.

 “If you’re insistent on only feeling happy or positive, you’re going to do what you need to do to escape negative feelings,” says Simon Sherry, a professor in the department of psychology and neuroscience at Dalhousie University in Halifax.
 He says that our compulsion to create a positive public image can be traced back to 18th-century portraits, where you might see a wealthy man depicted in his fine clothes with his pheasants, his dog, his wife and his children.
 (Not pictured: smallpox scars and outdoor plumbing.)